sghpjuikit/player/README.md

 use:

-To run the application download the [zip with the executable](/extra/executable.zip), extract to arbitrary location and run the Player.jar file.
-You will only be able to run the file with latest java installed on your system - Java Runtime Enviroment (JRE) 8u20 [a link](https://jdk8.java.net/download.html).
+To run the application download the [zip with the executable](/extra/executable.zip), extract and run the Player.jar file.
+You will only be able to run the file with latest java installed on your system - Java Runtime Enviroment (JRE) 8u40 [a link](https://jdk8.java.net/download.html).

-To customize layout, click on any empty area and chose the container.
-Placing mouse in the top right corner of the container will display container options.
-Holding ALT key will display options for all containers and show additional controls for layouting.
+Starting the application for the first time will run an automatic guide, that will guide you through the basics of the application.
 Tip: Most of the controls like buttons have informative tooltips explaining their functionality.
 Mouse over the controls to display tooltips.
 Tip: Some widgets, popups or containers have informative buttons (marked "i") that can display available actions and further explain the functionalities of given module.

-project:

-Project is currently under development and being readied for use and collaborative development.
-Know that:
-- some functionalities are incomplete, bugged, dysfunctional, undocumented or simply not intuitive.
-- some functionalities are experimental or for educational or testing purposes

 contribution: